Climate activists rally outside COP26 in Glasgow | DW | 06.11.2021

 "Many thousands of us are marching right across the world today to demand immediate and serious action," Scottish activist Mikaela Loach told the AFP news agency.

 Glasgow's protest action is but one of many events happening around the globe.
-Activists are taking to the streets in Paris, Sydney, Nairobi, Seoul and Amsterdam, among other cities calling for action now, especially for communities already devastated by extreme weather incidents.
+Activists are taking to the streets in Sydney, Seoul, Nairobi, Istanbul, Copenhagen, Amsterdam, Paris and London among other cities calling for action now, especially for communities already devastated by extreme weather incidents.

 In Australia, Saturday's global protests for the climate kicked off in Sydney and Melbourne.
 Some demonstrators wore coal costumes or Prime Minister Scott Morrison masks.